Skip to main content

 7. Ecosystem Integration

 PSA plays a vital role within the Partner Ecosystem Operating Model (POEM) lifecycle.
 During Strategize, PSA helps define service offerings.
 In Recruit, it outlines partner service delivery requirements.
 For Onboard, PSA templates standardize new partner projects.
 During Enable, it provides tools for partner enablement and training on project delivery.
 Market uses PSA data for successful case studies.
-Sell benefits from PSA through improved project scoping.
-This supports deal registration processes.
+Sell benefits from PSA through improved project scoping, supporting deal registration processes.
 Incentivize uses PSA data for performance-based compensation.
 Finally, Accelerate relies on PSA for continuous service improvement.

 8. Conclusion